-mentation showed good speedup characteristics out to the largest available partition size of 512 nodes.
-Only a small fraction of the total rendering time was spent in communications, indicating the success of the parallel compositing method.
+The algorithm has been implemented on both the CM-5 and a network of scientific workstations.
+The CM-5 implementation showed good speedup characteristics out to the largest available partition size of 512 nodes.
+Only a small fraction of the total rendering time was spent in communications, indicated the success of the parallel compositing method.
 Several directions appear ripe for further work.
 The host data distribution, image gather, and display times are bottlenecks on the current CM-5 implementation.
 These bottlenecks can be alleviated by exploiting the parallel I/O capabilities of the CM-5.
 Rendering and compositing times on the CM-5 can also be reduced significantly by taking advantage of the vector units available at each processing node.
-We are hopeful that real time rendering rates will be achievable for medium to high resolution with these improvements.
+We are hopeful that real time rendering rates will be achievable at medium to high resolution with these improvements.